 Pressure washing the day before is a great idea, as it gives the tarmac a deep clean which then allows your paint to bond to the tarmac, rather than dirt.
 The next thing is to use a leaf blower to remove any loose debris.
 If you haven’t got a leaf blower then a strong vacuum cleaner will do just fine.

-The other thing to bear in mind is the weather (I know that sounds obvious).
-You need your driveway to be as dry as possible before you start.
 Your paint needs to dry as well, so cold days, or days with a chance of rain are out of the window.
 The other thing is wind.
 If there’s any sort of breeze, dirt or leaves will blow onto your paint before it’s dry.

 You can apply Drivemaster via brush and roller, or airless sprayer.
-If using brush and roller, simply cut in around the edge of your drive and lay off using a mini roller to avoid picture-framing.
+If using brush and roller, simply cut in around the edge of your drive with a brush and lay off using a mini roller to avoid picture-framing.
 Once you’ve cut in around the edge, use a larger roller to paint the middle, working the paint into every gap and hole, then spreading it out to avoid pooling.
 You can dilute the paint quite heavily to help speed things up and improve the finish.